Written by Brad Heath (Last Updated 3/9/23)

 Did you know that your truck is going to use more gas when towing your trailer?
 Isaac Newton explained that force equals mass times acceleration.
 Basically, this means it takes more force to haul a heavier load.
 This force is produced by your gas guzzling engine.

-It shouldn’t take a lot of time to run through this check list before you hitch up and go.
+Before you haul your horse trailer, it’s essential to perform a thorough inspection of your tow vehicle.
+It shouldn’t take a lot of time to run through this trailering safety checklist before you hitch up and go.
 Just a few moments of preparation will help ensure that you have a safe journey with your horse trailer.

 Just a name and email is all we need.